 If an All-Stereotype Cast contains a couple of non-stereotypical characters, they tend to be:

-- "Normal Guys/Girls" who are much less stereotypical, but also much more bland than the rest.
-One of them is usually the main hero and Audience Surrogate note
+- "Normal Guys/Girls" who are much less stereotypical, but also much more "generic" than the rest.
+They're usually the main hero and Audience Surrogate.note

 - Wacky gimmick characters.

-- If it's a video game that features bosses/mid-bosses, they're also quite often non-note stereotypical.
+- If it's a video game that features bosses/mid-bosses, they're also quite often non-stereotypical.note

 This trope could be used for different reasons.
-Maybe the creators had a too limited time or budget to create a cast of fully fleshed but recognizable humorous characters, and turn to this trope as an easier shorthand.
+Maybe the creators had a limited time or budget to create a cast of fully fleshed but recognizable humorous characters, and turned to this trope as an easier shorthand.
 Maybe they just didn't care.
 Or maybe this was done intentionally, for example to parody or deconstruct the stereotypes, or just play them straight and revel in the ensuing campy silliness.
-Note: This trope isn't necessarily a symptom of a bad or lazy creative process, if done right it might result in an enjoyable if campy cast of characters.
+Note: This trope isn't necessarily a symptom of a bad or lazy creative process; if done right, it might result in an enjoyable if campy cast of characters.

-This trope was surprisingly prominent in fighting, racing and vehicular combat video games, but can also be encountered elsewhere.
+This trope was surprisingly prominent in fighting/racing/vehicular combat video games, but can also be encountered elsewhere.
 If like characters band together and compete with other groups of likes, you've entered Gang of Hats territory.
 A somewhat common subspecies of this trope is to use a bunch of national stereotypes to fill out a "global" cast.

 Subtrope of Taste the Rainbow.